KCLS (Arizona): History

 KCLS was the third radio station to be built in Flagstaff.
 The first, KFXY, operated in Flagstaff from December 10, 1925, to 1932.
 The station was owned and operated by Mary Costigan and operated from the Orpheum Theatre and Monte Vista Hotel.
-It changed its call letters to KUMA on June 22, 1932, as part of a move to Yuma; the station operated in Yuma until the FCC revoked its license on February 1, 1940, because the licensee did not actually operate the station.
+It changed its call letters to KUMA on June 22, 1932, as part of a move to Yuma; the station operated in Yuma until the Federal Communications Commission (FCC) revoked its license on February 1, 1940, because the licensee did not actually operate the station.

-The second attempt, KWRZ on 1340 kHz, was owned by the Grand Canyon Broadcasting Company and broadcast between April 4, 1947 and September 30, 1949, when it was shuttered for financial reasons and the unlawful transfer of the station without the approval of the Federal Communications Commission.
+The second attempt, KWRZ on 1340 kHz, was owned by the Grand Canyon Broadcasting Company and broadcast between April 4, 1947, and September 30, 1949, when it was shuttered for financial reasons and the unlawful transfer of the station without the approval of the FCC.

 While KCLS had been initially slated to debut as a daytime-only station on 1220 kHz, the demise of KWRZ prompted KCLS to apply for the 1340 frequency instead, and the station changed to 1340 before going on the air in August 1950.
 The station was owned by Saunders Broadcasting and named for Charles's daughter, Cheryl Lynn Saunders.
 In 1953, KCLS moved to 1360 kHz, quickly followed by a shift to 600 kHz in 1954.
 On this frequency, the station broadcast with 5,000 watts of power in the daytime and 500 watts directional at night; this made it the most powerful AM radio station in Northern Arizona.
 The KCLS studios were originally a quonset hut.